Available in 2 Sizes

 Crux sacra sit mihi lux!
 Non draco sit mihi dux!

-("May the holy cross be my light!
-May the dragon never be my overlord!")
+("May the Holy Cross be my light!
+May the dragon never be my guide!")The larger letters C S P B stand for:

 Crux Sancti Patris Benedicti

-Surrounding the back of the medal are the letters V R S N S M V - S M Q L I V B which refer to the prayer of the Rite of Exorcism:
+V R S N S M V – S M Q L I V B